-Does the idea public speaking fill you with dread and fear?
-You aren't alone.
+Does the idea of public speaking fill you with dread and fear?
+You're not alone.

 Here are our 7 top tips that will help you conquer fear when speaking in public or presenting: